pablofernandezorg/team-collaborate/README.md

 ![Partners Database](PartnersDatabase.png "Partners")

 Public Sharing
+----
 Files can be shared with certain partners at any time, or can be made private.
-----
 <img src="PublicSharing.png" height="200">

 Secure Files
+----
 Files are protected to ensure that only team-members can access the files.
-----
 <img src="SecureFiles.png" height="120">

 Authentication Capabilities
 ----
+Visitors are authenticated to ensure they have valid permissions for the file.
 <img src="LoginCapabilites.png" height="200">